 A bubble Bucket is a form of deep water culture hydroponics.
 The plant roots are suspended in the nutrient-rich water that is pumped full of oxygen.

-The 5 gallon hydroponic bucket is extremely easy to make!
-If you have an aquarium you probably already have many of the supplies needed around your house.
+This 5-gallon hydroponic bucket is extremely easy to make and if you have an aquarium, you probably already have many of the supplies needed around your home.

 Supplies Needed To Make A 5 Gallon Hydroponic Bucket